 where they wanted different internal layouts.

-Margaret, Alan their brother and Nick on board 'Bonita'
+Margaret, Alan, their brother-in-law and Nick on board 'Bonita'

 'Bonita' being followed by 'Dougaljo', motoring out of the top end

 of the Pyefleet, where we had all spent a quiet night back in

 Alan tucking in to his lunch with Doug behind with his birthday

 |We will miss Alan's dry wit and his